deathtothecorporation/plunder-docs/setup/installation.md

 stack build
 ```

 This might take a while!
-When it's done, you should be able to verify all went well by running the mandelbrot web app demo.
+When it's done, you should be able to verify all went well by running the mandelbrot web app demo:

 ```bash
 bash sh/mandelbrot-ui-demo